quantumx-apps/filebrowserDocs/content/en/docs/user-guides/office-integration/office-internal-https.md

 In this guide we will setup OnlyOffice with internal HTTPS using generated self-signed certificates with Traefik.

 {{% alert context="warning" %}}
 **Recommended:** Only use this guide if you have specific security requirements.
-Please, check it out the {{< doclink path="user-guides/office-integration/traefik-setup/" text="Traefik Setup Guide" />}} first if you are starting, because this guide is intended for advanced users and we will use that guide as base for this one.
+Please, check the {{< doclink path="user-guides/office-integration/traefik-setup/" text="Traefik Setup Guide" />}} first if you are starting, because this guide is intended for advanced users and we will use that guide as base for this one.
 {{% /alert %}}

 ## OnlyOffice configuration